All Episodes

 Here's what we're up against, folks.

-The labor department says that there were 6.1 unemployed workers on average for every available job in December.
+The Labor Department says that there were 6.1 unemployed workers on average for every available job in December.

-Six point one people for every available job in December.
+6.1 people for every available job in December.

-And yeah, every job.
+And every job.

-Uh and that's really not going to improve.
+And that's really not going to improve.

-Uh Doug Wilder has a column today in the Politico suggesting Obama needs to fire all of his White House advisors from Chicago and the Democrat National Committee uh chairman Tim Kane, that they are holding him back.
+suggesting Obama needs to fire all of his White House advisors from Chicago and the Democrat National Committee Chairman Tim Kaine, that they are holding him back.

 And I have to laugh at this stuff.